j-marin/CIRCOM/README.md

-# CIRCOM
-Comprehensive toolkit integrating lifestyle and clinical questionnaires with gut microbiota profiling via rectal swabs: Application in intensive care cirrhotic patients.
+**Comprehensive toolkit integrating lifestyle and clinical questionnaires with gut microbiota profiling via rectal swabs: Application in intensive care cirrhotic patients.**

+# Abstract
+In this study, we developed a comprehensive toolkit for investigating gut microbiota in fragile patients using rectal swabbing combined with straightforward lifestyle and clinical questionnaires.
+We applied this prospective approach to 49 well-phenotyped cirrhotic patients as a function of their compensation status (outpatients recruitment vs intensive care unit).
+Our results, consistent with the literature, showed that liver function impairment is associated with lower microbiota diversity.
+Additionally, we monitored aerobic microbiota in decompensated cirrhotic patients, observing the invasion of ESBL-producing Escherichia coli in the gut's aerobic microbiota prior to severe infection caused by these pathogens.
+We propose this pragmaticpragmatical methodology for larger cohort studies, aiming to enhance the monitoring of immunocompromised patients by using microbiota analysis as a predictive tool for the severity of associated pathologies and the identification of agents responsible for severe infections.

+We provide here the code (R langage) to compute the microbiota diversty, to perform the MCA analysis and statistical test associated and to analyse and plot the nutrition score validation analysis.